 else:

-response = "END Invalid input.
+response = "END Invalid option.
 Please try again."

 return response